Uranograph

 5. Press the encoder again to confirm and exit the assignment.

-You can also adjust the maximum modulation amount for each assignment from the same menu.
+You can also adjust the maximum modulation amount for each assignment from the same menu in the same way.

 The P3 and P4 touch plates are reserved for lopping; we will discuss that in the looper section.